nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/guides/setup-mfe-with-angular.md

 _**Note:** We provided `remote` as the `--mfeType`.
 This tells the generator to create a Webpack configuration file that is ready to be consumed by a Host application._

 _**Note:** We provided `4201` as the `--port`.
-This helps when developing locally as it will tell the `serve` target to serve on a differnt port reducing the chance of multiple remote apps trying to run on the same port._
+This helps when developing locally as it will tell the `serve` target to serve on a different port reducing the chance of multiple remote apps trying to run on the same port._

 _**Note:** We provided `--host=dashboard` as an option.
 This tells the generator that this remote app will be consumed by the Dashboard application.
 The generator will automatically link these two apps together in the `webpack.config.js`_